jeff-fichtner/sudoku-solver/README.md

 A brute-force iterative sudoku solver.

-To run in a terminal, load "ruby runner.rb"
+To run in a terminal, clone repo and type "ruby runner.rb"

 To change the puzzle it solves, go to runner.rb and follow instructions.